If you’re looking to spruce up your bathroom or if you just want to cover some old stains, then you might be wondering if you can paint a toilet.

 Make sure the whole toilet is covered and you’re ready for the next step.

 5. Paint Your Toilet

 Time to finally start seeing your vision come to life.
 Now that your toilet is primed and ready, time to paint on your main coat.

-Once again, you need to make sure your toilet is completely dry before you paint.
+Once again, you need to make sure your toilet is completely dry before you paint, the prime you used should tell you how long it needs to dry before you can put on a second coat.
 Remember, you can either be using epoxy paint or spray paint.

 Once again, if you’re choosing to use spray paint, I recommend wearing a face mask to keep the paint particles out of your lungs.
 And even if you’re not using spray paint, wearing a mask won’t hurt anything.
 Who knows, you might like it.